A Blueprint for the Future: Restoring Florida Keys National Marine Sanctuary

 Florida Keys National Marine Sanctuary protects the only barrier coral reef in the continental United States, stretching south from Miami to the Dry Tortugas.
 Within these waters lie nationally-significant resources including seagrass beds, coral reef colonies, mangrove-fringed islands, and thousands of marine species.

 But this fragile habitat is increasingly under threat from hurricanes, disease, boat groundings, rising ocean temperatures, pollution, and human interactions.

-In 2019, in an effort to address these threats, the sanctuary will propose a Restoration Blueprint that embodies what we have learned from nearly 30 years of cutting-edge science, technical experience, and local community involvement.
+In an effort to address these threats, the sanctuary is proposing a Restoration Blueprint that embodies what we have learned from nearly 30 years of cutting-edge science, technical experience, and local community involvement.

 Meeting the challenges of the future will take dedication, passion, and appreciation from all of us.
 The health of sanctuary habitats has a profound effect on our economy and our unique way of life in the Keys.

 As we continue to develop our proposal, we look forward to your participation in this process.

 Appendix D - Regulatory Framework

 Appendix G - Correspondence to Date

 NOAA has released a draft environmental impact statement, known as the Restoration Blueprint, for public comment.
 The proposal includes recommended changes to the current management plan, zoning, and regulations that have been in effect since 1997.

 Public comments will be accepted in person, online, and by mail through January 31, 2020.
 The public comment period will span two Sanctuary Advisory Council meetings and will include opportunities for engagement, including public meetings.